corewar/corewar.io/docs/redcode/opcodes.md

 The `mod` instruction divides the number(s) from the [address](core#addresses) referenced by the B [operand](operands) by the number(s) at the address referenced by the A operand.
 The remainder from this division is stored at the destination.

-As with all operations in Corewar, the modulo operation uses mod maths, therefore the result of addition will be `(A % B) % CORESIZE`.
+As with all operations in Corewar, the modulo operation uses mod maths, therefore the result of modulo will be `(A % B) % CORESIZE`.

 Which data is divided is determined by the instruction's [modifier](modifiers).